 Farrell (Red), Innes (Green), McCabe (Blue) and Robinson (Yellow).

-The houses are an important part of the school’s pastoral care and co-curricular program, with students encouraged to support their house to the best of their ability.
-Secondary school students are assigned to houses for pastoral care, tutor meetings, peer support, student leadership and other activities.
+The Houses are an important part of the School’s Wellbeing program, with students encouraged to support their House to the best of their ability.
+Each year Houses compete for the House Shield.

 Secondary School houses